Earthquakes on May 5, 2026

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.3 earthquake 29 km S of Sitia, Greece at 19:38 UTC on May 5, 2026.
-At a depth of 10.0 km, the event was shallow crustal.
+This magnitude 4.3 event was detected 29 km S of Sitia, Greece on May 5, 2026, with origin time 19:38 UTC.
+It arrived roughly 12 hours after a larger magnitude 4.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 34.946°N, 26.133°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 34.946°, 26.133°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05